Interactive-Echoes/.github/profile/README.md

 ---
 ### About

-In the depths of development, Interactive Echoes conjures audio software and modular, open-source C++ solutions.
+Interactive Echoes conjures audio software and modular, open-source C++ solutions.
 Our craft bridges the realms of consumer-facing software, as well as versatile libraries and frameworks that empower developers to forge their own C++ creations.

-Our focus is on delivering high-quality, modular solutions that can be seamlessly integrated and customized for a wide range of audio and non-audio software projects.
+Our focus is on delivering high-quality, modular solutions that can be seamlessly integrated and customized for a wide range of software projects.

 Our tale is written in the language of C++ and the echoes of audio software.